The Comedy About a Bank Robbery

 The Comedy About a Bank Robbery is a comedy play written by Henry Lewis, Jonathan Sayer and Henry Shields of Mischief Theatre.

 The play premiered at the Criterion Theatre in London's West End on 31 March 2016, with an official opening night on 21 April 2016, marking the third production by Mischief Theatre to open in the West End following The Play That Goes Wrong and Peter Pan Goes Wrong (with all three running simultaneously during the Christmas 2016 season).
-The Comedy about a Bank Robbery ended its West End run on 15 March 2020 at the Criterion Theatre, London.

 Production history

-London
+West End (2016-20)

 On 3 December 2015, it was announced the play would begin previews at the West End's Criterion Theatre on 31 March 2016, with its official opening night on 21 April 2016.
 The play is directed by Mark Bell, with design by David Farley and costume design by Roberto Surace.
 The play received nomination for Best New Comedy at the 2017 Olivier Awards.
 The production was scheduled to close in May 2020, however due to the COVID-19 crisis it played its final performance on 15 March 2020.

-French Adaptation
+UK tour (2018-19)

+Following the West End production, the play began a UK tour from August 2018 at the Birmingham Repertory Theatre, touring until May 2019.

+International productions

+A Polish adaptation titled Komedia o napadzie na bank opened at Teatr Komedia in Warsaw on 7 May 2017.
+The adaptation was translated by Elżbieta Woźniak and directed by Tomasz Dutkiewicz.
+It was the first non-UK adaptation of the play.

 A French adaptation of the play titled Le Gros Diamant du Prince Ludwig (translated as The Big Diamond of Prince Ludwig) opened at Theatre du Gymnase in Paris from 15 June to 31 August 2017.
 The adaptation was translated by Miren Pradier and Gwen Aduh (who also directed) and won the Molière Award for Best Comedy 2018.
 The play also opened at the Théâtre Le Palace in Paris from 19 July 2018.

-UK tour

-The play began a UK tour from August 2018 at the Birmingham Repertory Theatre.
-Dates are currently scheduled until May 2019.